 Lenker has an impressive and well-rounded educational background.
 He received his Bachelor’s Degree in Mathematics Education from Virginia Tech and later returned to obtain his Master of Arts in Education Administration.
 In 2006, Lenker received his Doctorate of Education from East Carolina University.
 He has also studied at the University of Virginia, Virginia Highlands Community College, and North Carolina State University.

 During his prestigious career, Lenker has often been recognized for his scholarship and leadership.
 He is a published scholar and has been asked to present or speak as part of a panel at many national education conferences.
-He has been the recipient of numerous awards, including being named the Jones County Principal of the Year in 2002 and the North Carolina Association of School Administration (NCASA) Southeast Superintendent of the Year in 2012.
+He has been the recipient of numerous awards, including being named the Jones County Principal of the Year in 2002 and the North Carolina Association of School Administrators (NCASA) Southeast Superintendent of the Year in 2012.

 Lenker has started and led many successful initiatives and programs, while obtaining various federal grants and overseeing award-winning schools.
 Lenker is known as an open and responsive leader who is a good communicator and collaborator.
 He has been described as a visionary and a tireless worker who is deeply committed to his work, his staff, and his students.
 He loves to be out in the schools daily, actively monitoring success and affecting change.